niranjank804/43.DEEP-LEARNING---IX/README.md

 Hi Sherry, Lisa, and Robert,

-Just following up on my email from yesterday as I have not yet received a response.
-I want to make sure this does not get lost given the impact it has on users going forward.

-To summarize what I still need before I can finalize and test the fix:

-From Robert:
-When you manually fixed 2026RF1 visibility — did you write directly to }ElementSecurity_Version, or did you run a process?
-And which groups did you grant access to?
-This is the most critical piece I am waiting on.

-From Sherry:
-During the security group clean-up on the cube to cube settings — was an Everyone group or any catch-all default group removed or modified?
-This is most likely what caused RF1 to have no automatic security after it was inserted.

-Quick check — anyone:
-Can someone open }ElementSecurity_Version in PAW and confirm whether prior versions (e.g. 2026Plan) have entries for all groups while 2026RF1 has none?
-This takes two minutes and will confirm the gap immediately without needing a backup restore.
+I hope you are all doing well.
+I wanted to gently follow up on my previous emails regarding the 2026RF1 version visibility investigation as I have not heard back yet.
+I completely understand everyone is busy and I appreciate your time.

-I have the fix built and ready to test in DEV.
-I am just waiting on these answers to make sure I apply the right solution before running anything.
+I have the fix ready to test in DEV and I am just waiting on a few quick inputs before I can move forward:

-Could you please respond by end of day today so we can keep this moving?
-Happy to jump on a quick call if that is easier.

-Thanks,
+Robert — Could you please let me know what you did to fix 2026RF1?
+Specifically which groups you granted access to and whether you wrote directly to `}ElementSecurity_Version` or ran a process?

+Sherry — Could you confirm whether an Everyone group or any default group was removed or modified during the cube to cube security clean-up?

+Quick check — If someone has a few minutes, opening `}ElementSecurity_Version` in PAW and checking whether 2026RF1 has a security entry compared to prior versions would be very helpful.

+Once I have these answers I can test the fix in DEV straight away and we can get this resolved properly.

+If it is easier to discuss over a quick call rather than over email please let me know and I am happy to find a time that works for everyone.

+Thank you all so much for your help on this.
+I really appreciate it.

+Kind regards,
-Niranjan Patra
+Niranjan